-Version: 1 Updated and Approved by: UC#50, 2014 Version :2 Updated and Approved by: UC#63, 2018

-To provide additional support to students and to coordinate the delivery of study skills.
-Assisted Student Support (PASS) coach

-The need to provide Study skills support sessions for all students

-PASS support sessions to be offered in order to share appropriate study skills to pass a course

-Job interview skills and CV writing techniques to be offered by the student affairs office to prepare students for employment
+• To provide additional support to students and to coordinate the delivery of study skills.
+The need to provide Study skills support sessions for all students PASS support sessions to be offered in order to share appropriate study skills to pass a course Job interview skills and CV writing techniques to be offered by the student affairs office to prepare students for employment

-6. Reporting
+6) Reporting

-- a) Regular retention data and analysis at the course and programme level should be disseminated to student affairs, registrar, quality assurance unit and programmes. - b) Student retention is to be a standing item on the agenda of the branch quality assurance committee across the university - c) Reports on progress regarding retention and implementation of policy shall be provided annually to the respective Branch director
+- 1) Regular retention data and analysis at the course and programme level should be disseminated to student affairs, registrar, quality assurance unit and programmes. - 2) Student retention is to be a standing item on the agenda of the branch quality assurance committee across the university. - 3) Reports on progress regarding retention and implementation of policy shall be provided annually to the respective Branch Director.